 While having a clean breakout area is essential in maintaining high levels of office hygiene, keyboards, phones and surfaces can still harbour germs.
 Not only that, a lot of office workers will take a quick break and eat their lunch while seated at their workspace.
 So, if you’re touching your keyboard, talking on the phone or looking through some notes as you eat, you could also get a side order of germs.

 Cleaning sprays and disinfectants should be accessible to help eliminate dust and grime on dirty desks, with cloths handy for wiping down phones and mouses.
 Promoting the importance of hygiene from shared spaces to individual workstations will help keep your workforce healthy.

 First aid kit

-Even the smallest of scratches needs treating to avoid any serious problems.
-Make sure everyone in your office knows where the first aid kit is, not just the first aiders.
-It’s also important to regularly check that everything contained in the kit is still in date and safe to use as medical supplies can expire.
+Even small scratches needs treating to avoid serious problems.
+Make sure everyone in your office knows where the first aid kit is and to regularly check that everything in the kit is still in date and safe to use as medical supplies can expire.
 Keep the kit topped up and use an inventory to find out what has been used.